rafacandev/matchandtrade-api/doc/rest-guide.md

 ### Pagination
 REST clients should rely on the pagination information which is included in responses with multiple results.
 Our pagination follows the [LinkHeader][10] specification along with [RFC5988][11].
 It works similarly to [GitHub's pagination][9].

-When performing a GET to resources that return an array you can pass the query parameters `_pageSize` to indicate the number of records returned in a page and `_pageNumber` to indicate which page number you want to return.
+When performing a GET to resources that returns an array you can pass the query parameters `_pageSize` to indicate the number of records returned in a page and `_pageNumber` to indicate which page number you want to return.
 Note that page numbers start at number 1.

 Typical Workflow
 ----------------